phuongtran7/Navigation_Data_Updater/README.md

 Navigation Data Updater (NDU) is a command line program used to download FAA <a href="https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/cifp/download/">CIFP</a> data and convert it into X-Plane understandable format.
 NDU uses <a href="https://github.com/Microsoft/cpprestsdk">cpprestsdk</a>, <a href="https://github.com/gabime/spdlog">spdlog</a>, <a href="https://github.com/zeux/pugixml">pugixml</a> and <a href="https://github.com/rikyoz/bit7z">bit7z</a>.

-The project also needs 7-Zip DLL to extract the data from downloaded update files, and <a href="https://developer.x-plane.com/article/navdata-in-x-plane-11/">convert424toxp11.exe</a>.
+The project also needs 7-Zip DLL to extract the data from downloaded update files, and <a href="https://developer.x-plane.com/article/navdata-in-x-plane-11/">convert424toxp11.exe</a> from X-Plane Developer Site.

 Because the data is from FAA so the ouput will only usable for US domestic flights.